eljefe303030/Melius/README.md

 ## Pre-installation Steps
 1. Install [Microsoft .NET v8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer) and [Microsoft Visual C++ 2019 Runtime](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 2. Fully disable OneDrive and any other programs that affect user file areas.
 3. Reinstall Starfield into a location that is not Program Files.
-Somewhere like C:\Games is a good location.
+Somewhere like C:\Games is a good location [(detailed instructions on how to do this)](https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327#:~:text=The%20default%20installation%20location%20is,Program%20Files%20(x86)%5CSteam).
 You MUST have the latest Steam version of Starfield, version 1.15.216 and it MUST be a clean install.
 4. Set Starfield to not automatically update.
     - Right click Starfield in Steam, click Properties, disable *'Enable the Steam overlay while in-game'*.
 6. Language set to English.
 You can check translations of the mods on NexusMods but I cannot support you with that.